Guido Guinizelli

+Life

+His precise identity is uncertain, but he may have been Guido di Guinizello di Magnano, exiled from Bologna with the Lambertazzi Ghibellines in 1274 and dying in Monselice about two years later.
+He corresponded with Guittone d'Arezzo, whom he respectfully addressed as ‘caro padre meo’ and by whom he was called in return ‘figlio dilettoso’.
+Assuming the sonnet in question is indeed addressed to him, he was later accused by Guittone of the ‘laido errore’ of wishing to praise his lady using ideas and terms from natural philosophy.
+Bonagiunta Orbicciani also charged him with making love poetry obscure through his philosophical importations.
+But these were the very reasons for which Dante admired him, and increasingly so as time went by.

 Poetry

+We have five canzoni and fifteen sonnets which are definitely his, plus fragments of two other poems.
 Guinizelli's poetry can be briefly described as a conciliation between divine and earthly love with deep psychological introspection.
-His major works are Al cor gentil rempaira sempre Amore (Within the gentle heart abideth Love), which Peter Dronke considers "perhaps the most influential love-song of the thirteenth century" (Dronke 1965, 57), as well as Io vogli[o] del ver la mia donna laudare and Vedut'ho la lucente stella Diana.
+His major works are Al cor gentil rempaira sempre Amore (Within the gentle heart abideth Love), which Peter Dronke considers "perhaps the most influential love-song of the thirteenth century", as well as Io vogli[o] del ver la mia donna laudare and Vedut'ho la lucente stella Diana.

-The main themes of the Dolce Stil Novo can be found in Guinizelli's Al cor gentil rempaira sempre amore: the angelic beauty of the beloved women, the comparison of nobility to the sun and the rampant use of topoi such as cor gentil and Amore.